DOI-USGS/national-flow-observations/README.md

 As of 2022, the repo is set-up for use on Tallgrass because Yeti will be removed from service in August 2022.
 The 2022 version of this repo is currently cloned here: `/caldera/projects/usgs/water/iidd/datasci/data-pulls/national-flow-observations`

-## To run on Tallgrass with Singularity:
+## To setup on Tallgrass with Singularity:
 These are exact commands for Tallgrass.
+This is needed only when the image needs to be updated or when we move the repo somewhere other than Tallgrass.

 After cloning the repo, pull the docker image from code.chs.usgs.gov: